marino39/blockchain-developer-bootcamp-final-project/README.md

 1. Users open dApp page
 2. User go to My Surfaces page
-3. They go to Add Surface page
+3. They go to Register Surface page
-4. They prepare advertisement surface specification: *name, description, size, resolution, location, default_content_url, minimal_bid*
+4. They prepare advertisement surface metadata and pin it to ipfs and provide CID(content id).
+5. They provide ERC20 contract address for payments.
+6. They provide minimal bid for 1 sec of advertisement display,
-5. They submit and receive tokenized advertisement surface (NFT)
+7. They submit and receive tokenized advertisement surface (NFT)
-6. They open surface page on the surface device.
+8. They open surface page on the surface device.
 The page will stream advertisements with the highest bid in given time frame.

 ### Operator - Fee collection